royvanderzon/minor-todo/README.md

 If there is something wrong, there is an flash message displayed.
 This works for one page view after the initial command.

-###  Unsupported JS
+###  Drag and Drop
 If there are browsers that aren't compatible with the JS funcionality will decrese and the fallbacks will take over.
+The `drag and drop` functionality is in the most desktop browsers supported (44.2%) [CANIUSE](http://caniuse.com/#search=drag%20and%20drop).
+If the funcionality doesn't work, the tasks will me movable trough up and down links!

 ### Form validation
 The form is validated in different stadia: